Do you want more millennials to join and remain loyal to your company? Here's how to recruit and keep this age group.

 "This generation of employees are keen on career opportunities that provide career growth and development," said Good.
 "They want to hit the ground running and seek to learn, contribute and develop their skills."

 Managing employees requires more than just delegating tasks and keeping tabs on assignments.
 It's your job as a leader to push your team to learn and gain confidence.
 You can do this by providing training, continued education, on-demand learning, job rotation opportunities or mentorship.
+[See how PEO services can help with training and development.]

 "Millennials are driven and ambitious, and more of them will start moving into leadership positions," said Ridner.
 "Offer training that can help millennials develop their leadership and management skills."